 One important area of Japanese cuisine is street food.
-Not only is it a staple element in many people’s diets, but it has influenced and inspired a lot of other elements of Japanese food as well.
+Not only is delicious Japanese street food a staple element in many people’s diets, but it has influenced and inspired a lot of other elements of Japanese food as well.
 You’ll find that many Japanese snacks and treats were inspired by traditional street food found in Japan.
 Let’s go on an authentic Japanese street food tour by way of tasty snacks.

 Japanese Street Food Background

 The concept of Japanese street food originated centuries ago.
 During the Edo Period of 1603-1868, mobile food carts or stalls (yatai) appeared at destinations where travelers would seek out temples and festivals.
-At this time, Japan was fairly isolated from the outside world but there was a high volume of domestic travelers which helped to increase the popularity of yatai and street food in general.
-Yatai typically sold regional delicacies and cuisines, which helped a number of regions develop a more diverse culinary identity.
+At this time, Japan was fairly isolated from the outside world but there was a high volume of domestic travelers which helped to increase the popularity of yatai, food stalls, and street food in general.
+A yatai food stall typically sold regional delicacies and cuisines, which helped a number of regions develop a more diverse culinary identity.

 Of course you can find street food vendors of all flavors in Japan, especially in big cities or more densely populated regions throughout the country.
 An increased tourist presence has also helped fuel the love for street foods as it’s a fun and convenient way to try an assortment of traditional Japanese dishes and snacks.
-Here are just a few of some common street food options you can find in Japan.
+Here are just a few of some delicious Japanese street food options you can find all over the country.

-Takoyaki, which is a small ball of octopus deep-fried in batter, is one of the most common Japanese street foods.
+Takoyaki, a small ball of octopus deep-fried in batter, is one of the most common Japanese street foods.
 It can be enjoyed by itself, but many dress it with various condiments such as seaweed or green onion.
 It pairs well with a salty takoyaki sauce, bonito flakes, and Japanese mayo, and many Japanese enjoy washing it down with a beer or another alcoholic beverage.
 Takoyaki originated in Osaka in the early 20th century, but it quickly spread to the rest of the country and established itself as a staple on the street food scene.

 Our Takoyaki corn puffs are designed to recreate the delicious taste of authentic Takoyaki street food.
 When you bite into one of these delectable bite-sized treats, you’ll feel as if you are wandering the streets of Osaka during the Tenjin Matsuri on a food tour.
 This Japanese festival takes place in Osaka on July 24th and 25th each year to honor the Japanese deity of scholarship and features fireworks, costumes, and delicious takoyaki street food.

-Ramen is another staple in the Japanese street food scene.
+Ramen is another staple noodle dish in the Japanese street food scene.
 These pulled noodles were brought over by Chinese immigrants in the 1880s and became very popular among Japanese workers.
-In the years since, they became a mainstay in the Japanese cuisine and can be found virtually anywhere that serves food.
-Ramen is typically served in broth with meat, vegetables, an egg, and any number of other ingredients.
+In the years since, they became a mainstay in Japanese cuisine and can be found virtually anywhere that serves food.
+Ramen is typically served in broth with meat, vegetables, pickled ginger, an egg, and any number of other ingredients.
 There are many different variations and types of ramen commonly prepared throughout Japan.

 At Bokksu, we sell three different snacks influenced by ramen.
 The halloween-themed Baby Star Ramen Sticks and the Men Zakuzaku Ramen Sticks were both featured in our October 2019 Haunted Harvest box.
 Koikeya Minit's Potato Sticks were made in partnership with Nissin Instant Ramen and was featured in our June 2019 Traditional Flavors of Japan box.
 All three of these delicious snacks pack the taste of authentic ramen into a dried noodle package.